CFEL-CMI/richmol/README.md

 # polarizability: Cartesian tensor operator, store date: 2021-06-09 14:32:36, comment: polarizability in au computed using CCSD(T)/AVTZ
 # field-free H0: Cartesian tensor operator, store date: 2021-06-09 14:32:37, comment: rot solutions from CCSD(T)/AVTZ equilibrium geometry
 ```

 ### Static field simulations

-Once the field-free solutions and matrix elements are obtained, the simulations of the field dynamics are straightforward.
+Once the field-free solutions and matrix elements are obtained, the simulations of the field dynamics
+are straightforward.
-Here is an example of simulation of Stark effect for water molecule
+Here is an example of the simulation of Stark effect for water molecule

 ```py
 import numpy as np